AlexandriteSoftware/BB5/BB5.Docs/Components/FormControl.md

 ## Parameters

-FormControl's parameters are used to configure the control.
+FormControl's parameters configures the control's view and behaviour.
 They are initialised from object's property attributes and type.

-When the attribute `[CopyAttributesFrom]` si present, the builder looks for the attributes applied to the referenced property's type.
+When the attribute `[CopyAttributesFrom]` is present, the builder looks for the attributes applied to the referenced property's type.

 ### `Title`